realbarfbag/Wild-Dog-SamV2-YOLO/README.md

 The camera trap videos used in this pipeline were collected in Spring 2024 at The Wilds, a conservation facility in Ohio.
 Flights were conducted as part of a camera trap monitoring and behavioral observation effort targeting African painted dogs
 ![Image](https://github.com/user-attachments/assets/98996799-7324-4404-be01-94ab23eb373c)

+ Figure 2: Image of segmented and bounded dogs

 Step 2: Preprocessing Video Data